LelsersLasers/WFC/OverlappingModel2/README.md

 ## Todo?

 - "Throttling" when not propagating?
-    - Right now: 100%s a CPU core thread
+    - Use the events
-        - While propagating and while not propagating
+        - Run main loop while propagating
+        - Otherwise react to key events
 - Speed?
     - Lots of unnecessary/duplicated updating
     - Where is speed lost